Work, Energy, and Power notes

 Engineering Applications

-- Machine Design: Engineers calculate work and power requirements when designing motors, engines, and mechanical systems.
+- Machine Design: Engineers calculate power requirements for engines, turbines, and manufacturing machines to ensure reliability.

-- Energy Efficiency: Improving the efficiency of devices by minimizing energy losses during energy transformations.
+- Energy Efficiency: Improving devices by reducing wasted energy during transformations, lowering operating costs.

-- Structural Analysis: Calculating potential energy in structures to ensure stability and safety.
+- Structural Analysis: Studying potential energy in bridges and buildings to prevent collapse and enhance safety.

 Transportation